amaduswaray/amablog/src/posts/coding-blog-peace-with-techstack.md

 That fall, I was in the process of trying to land a summer internship.
 I remember one of the interviewers explicitly recommending I learn Vue, because “React isn’t all that.”
 I took his advice and spent a couple of weeks rewriting my already unfinished projects in Vue.

-I had some good experiences with Vue, but I couldn't get myself to really like it—mostly because it didn’t have the same hype as React.
+I had some good experiences with Vue, but I couldn't get myself to really like it, mostly because it didn’t have the same hype as React.

 Around that time, I also discovered other frameworks like Angular and SolidJS.
-My plan was to spend the holidays learning them—but something else came up.
+My plan was to spend the holidays learning them, but something else came up.

 ## Advent of code 2022